 Alternatives to Bento Boxes

-Of course, it’s not necessary to have a Bento box at all.
-You can easily use any lunch box and divide the box up yourself.
+Of course, it’s not necessary to have a Bento box at all to pack a sustainable lunch box.
+You can easily use any lunch box and divide it up yourself.
 I have seen this done very effectively by using things like silicone patty pan cases.

 In order to reduce food waste, it’s also a really good idea to separate your child’s lunch from their morning tea or recess.
 So instead of having everything in one huge overwhelmingly scary lunch box, provide two smaller ones.
 This makes it so much easier for your child to manage and know what to eat.